 - Smaller sizes may bend and break if not used gently

-Start with a quality set of nickel-plated double-pointed needles, and add some beneficial tools.
+Start with double-pointed needles circular needles, and add some beneficial tools.
 You get this fantastic bundle with useful notions and helpful guides, made of quality materials.

-Note: This is a kit, and it includes everything you need to get started with a sock project, except a project and wool.
+Note: This is a kit, and it includes everything you need to get started with a sock project, except wool.

 This Kit Contains: